mcrwfrd/Balzac-for-Jekyll/_posts/2013-12-27-SU(2)-and-Lorentz.md

 ---
 layout: post-light-feature
-title: Relationships between the special unitary group and the Lorentz group
+title: Relationships between the special linear group and the Lorentz group
-description: "We’ll introduce the $$ 2 x 2 $$ special unitary group, the Lorentz group, and some close relationships between them.
-These results have very important physical applications which we will explore in later articles. "
+description: "We’ll introduce the $$2 x 2$$ special linear group, the Lorentz group, and some close relationships between between the two.
+These results have very important physical applications which we will explore in later articles."
 categories: articles
 date: 2013-08-17
 image: